aftix/hblog/katex/post/bacon.md

 !LATEX!

 The third set of orthogonal polynomials are the Laguerre polynomials.
-These are orthogonal on the interval !LATEX inline [0,\infty)!LATEX! with the most natural weighting function !LATEX inline \exp(-x)!LATEX!.
+These are orthogonal on the interval !LATEX~ [0,\infty)!LATEX! with the most natural weighting function !LATEX~ \exp(-x)!LATEX!.
 Unlike the previous two, Laguerre polynomials can be found without a recurrence relation:
 !LATEX
     L_n = \sum_{k=0}^{n} \binom{n}{k} \frac{{(-1)}^k}{k!}x^k .
 !LATEX!

 Finally, `bacon-sci` currently also implements Chebyshev polynomials, which are polynomials relating to trigonometric functions.
-Consider !LATEX inline \cos n\theta!LATEX!.
-This can be expanded into a polynomial of !LATEX inline \cos \theta!LATEX!.
-Replace !LATEX inline \cos \theta!LATEX! with !LATEX inline x!LATEX! and you have the !LATEX inline n!LATEX!th degree Chebyshev polynomial of the first kind.
+Consider !LATEX~ \cos n\theta!LATEX!.
+This can be expanded into a polynomial of !LATEX~ \cos \theta!LATEX!.
+Replace !LATEX~ \cos \theta!LATEX! with !LATEX~ x!LATEX! and you have the !LATEX~ n!LATEX!th degree Chebyshev polynomial of the first kind.
 These polynomials have the recurrence relation
 !LATEX
     T_0 = 1,